logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ```

 {% hint style="danger" %}
-**Important:** Currently, LOGIQ only supports connections to a Redis cluster in a  local VPC without authentication.
+**Important:** Currently, Apica Ascent only supports connections to a Redis cluster in a  local VPC without authentication.
 If you're using an AWS Elasticache instance, do not turn on encryption-in-transit or cluster mode.
 {% endhint %}

 The following table describes the Helm options that can be passed with the command above.